frosit/magerun-rewritetoolset/docs/commands.md

 This section contains commands for cleaning out duplicates.

-_note_ There's much development in this section
+_note_ There's much development going on in this section.

 ### rewrites:clean:disabled